THOMASELOVE/500-2021/osia/README.md

 - For help with anything involved in the class, [contact us](https://thomaselove.github.io/500/contact.html).
 - Deadlines for all assignments in 500 are provided in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).

+## The Schedule

+Visit the [OSIA Schedule page](https://github.com/THOMASELOVE/500-2021/blob/master/osia/schedule.md) for links to all materials and complete details on who's presenting when.

 ## The Assignment

 1. You will be responsible for presenting the methods and results of an observational study from the literature that uses propensity score methods.